yashharkhani/flutter_utils/README.md

 - **Status Bar** (bottom): Shows current build step with spinner
 - **Output Panel**: View → Output → Select "Flutter Build Utils" for detailed logs
 - **Notifications**: Success/error messages appear as popup notifications

+### Using MCP Config Generators

+#### Generate FyUI MCP Config

+1. Click **Generate FyUI MCP Config** in the MCP section
+2. Enter the absolute path to your `fy_ui` repository (e.g., `/Users/yourname/projects/fy_ui`)
+3. The configuration is:
+   - ✅ Generated with proper path normalization
+   - ✅ Automatically copied to clipboard
+   - ✅ Displayed in output panel
+   - ✅ Adapts to FVM or system Dart based on your settings
+4. Paste the config into your MCP settings file

+#### Generate Fyers Launch Config

+1. Click **Generate Fyers Launch Config** in the MCP section
+2. Enter the absolute path to your `fyers_app` repository
+3. Two launch configurations are generated:
+   - **fyers_app** - Web debug on Chrome (port 5000, with CORS disabled)
+   - **fyers app mobile** - Mobile debug configuration
+4. The configuration is:
+   - ✅ Validated against lib/main.dart existence
+   - ✅ Automatically copied to clipboard
+   - ✅ Displayed in output panel
+5. Click **Open launch.json** to:
+   - Open existing launch.json, OR
+   - Create new launch.json with these configurations

 ### Build Process